NitramEvad/365-days-of-leet/src/month_2/README.md

 1. [X]  TypeScript for all
 2. [ ]  Play more deeply with Git
+3. [X]  Better commit messages using: <https://www.conventionalcommits.org/en/v1.0.0/>
+        - feat: A new feature.
+        - fix: A bug fix.
+        - docs: Documentation changes.
+        - style: Formatting, missing semicolons, etc. (no code change).
+        - refactor: Code refactoring (no new features or bug fixes).
+        - test: Adding or updating tests.
+        - chore: Maintenance tasks (e.g., updating dependencies).
-3. [ ]  Leetcode daily Codewars at 6th kyu
+4. [ ]  Leetcode daily Codewars at 6th kyu